kacole2/chef-thin_nginx/README.md

 Contributing
 ------------
-I am not a software developer.
+I am not a software developer by nature.
 Just a hack.
 Please contribute to make this better.
 <br>
 1. Fork the repository on Github<br>
 2. Create a named feature branch (like `add_component_x`)<br>